ahinko/home-ops/docs/network.md

 The NextDNS cli will pick up all requests sent to `192.168.*.1` and redirect them to NextDNS.

-#### k8s-gateway

-We have k8s-gateway running in the cluster.
-We have configured NextDNS to use split horizon to forward everything regarding our internal domain to k8s-domain.
-This fixes issues with accessing internal services when the internet connection is down.

 #### Install NextDNS cli

 SSH to the router and run `sh -c 'sh -c "$(curl -sL https://nextdns.io/install)"'`